All Episodes

 So let me explain.

-So the I've been studying light.
+So I've been studying light.

-And some of the issues I've been dealing with, and some of the reasons I've been dealing with it is because we are creatures of light.
+And some of the issues I've been dealing with and some of the reasons I've been dealing with it is because we are creatures of light.

 It's positively able to be established that much of the activity of our bodies as biomolecular organisms are triggered by light.

-And in fact, that what we take as signaling molecules within our system are they are in fact triggered into that activity by exposure to certain kinds of light.
+And in fact, that what we take as signaling molecules within our system they are in fact triggered into that activity by exposure to certain kinds of light.

 One of the reasons I'm studying it is because our sun has changed.